CHughes13/CI-Hackathon-2-Hack-and-Cheese/README.md

 2. Open the HTML file in a web browser to start the application.
 3. Enter your name, opt for a timed challenge if desired, and click 'Start Quiz' to begin.
 4. Answer the questions by clicking on the choices.
-5. View your score, correct answers, incorrect answers, and best streak at the end of the session.
+5. View your score, correct answers, incorrect answers, and best streak at any time during the session.